richardjkendall/pam-dynamo/README.md

 * REGION = AWS region e.g. ap-southeast-2
 * TABLE = DynamoDB table name
 * REALM = name of a realm configured in your table
+* CACHE_FOLDER = directory where cache databases will be created
+* CACHE_DURATION = number of seconds that cache entries will be valid for

 ## Expected table structure
 The module expects the table to look as follows: